What are guardianship orders?

 Case plan meeting

-If it's agreed during these initial discussions that guardianship should be considered, the next step will be for FACS, or relevant out-of-home care agency to organise a case plan meeting.
+If it's agreed during these initial discussions that guardianship should be considered, the next step will be for DCJ, or relevant out-of-home care agency to organise a case plan meeting.

 This meeting should involve the child or young person (where developmentally appropriate), their parent or parents and or other significant people in their life and the carer and prospective guardian.